nkapu/handlers/doc/assembly-planning.md

 * Did you know you have candy crush soda saga in your windows?
 * What URL handlers i do have in my gaming pc?
 * Where I can insert URLs
-* Some browsers do block or ask!
+* Some browsers do block or ask! (not all of them tho)
+  * But there are more than the browsers!
 * TODO:
+  * 1..n handler:// + screenshot
+  * 1..n embedded browser
   * everything + split screenshot

 ## 00:30 8.
 Grand Final